 The real cost for those seeking a do-it-yourself divorce is often not a result of lost assets, but rather the costs of a botched legal procedure.
 Many filers may misunderstand the language and present answers that are inaccurate.
 This can often result in extended legal proceedings and greater legal costs when an attorney may be required to resolve divorce proceedings that have become tangled due to improper completion of divorce papers.

-The solution presented by the Family Law Cares project is to match pro bono attorneys with indigent households.
-This project helps attorneys who are willing to work pro bono on divorce cases communicate more effectively with one another, thereby allocating available legal resources to individuals who desperately require them.
+The solution presented by the Family Law Cares project is to match pro bono attorney with indigent households.
+This project helps attorney who are willing to work pro bono on divorce cases communicate more effectively with one another, thereby allocating available legal resources to individuals who desperately require them.
 The Family Law Cares project also helps introduce new law school graduates to the legal system by giving them the opportunity to work in courtrooms and aid these couples.

 As a family attorney in Austin, I realize that many couples who want to end their marriages try to take the option that presents the least up-front costs.
 While the forms that are available may seem attractive, there is often no substitute for experienced legal counsel.